-January 2009 in accordance with revised ACS 0042 in 6th Edition ACS Collection of blood is a standard treatment that is unnecessary to code.
+January 2009 in accordance with revised ACS 0042 in 6th Edition ACS Reason for Standard: Collection of blood is a standard treatment that is unnecessary to code.

 Standard Deleted: Standard deleted January 2009 V2 ICS.
 See ICS 040X Haemochromatosis and venesection.